mylonics/mylonics.github.io/_pages/home.md

 subtitle: Electrical Design and Contracting Work in the Greater Edmonton Area
 excerpt: >
   Electrical and Embedded Systems Design Services. <br />
-  <small>Ready to innovate and deliver a tailored solution or enhance existing designs.
+  <small>Ready to innovate and deliver a tailored solution or enhance your existing designs.
   <br /> Based in the Greater Edmonton Area</small>
 feature_row:
   - image_path: /assets/images/industrial-automation.jpg